-With the advent of widespread Internet of Things (IoT) adoption in enterprise applications including manufacturing, agriculture, healthcare, and more--alongside an increasing dependence on smartphones and always-connected computers--the constraints of 4G LTE technology are prompting mobile network operators to embark on an accelerated rollout of 5G communications to keep pace with the network demands of today and the very near future.
+With the advent of widespread Internet of Things adoption in enterprise applications including manufacturing, agriculture, healthcare and more — alongside an increasing dependence on smartphones and always-connected computers — the constraints of 4G LTE technology prompted mobile network operators to embark on an accelerated rollout of 5G communications to keep pace with the current and upcoming network demands.

-This cheat sheet is an introduction to 5G mobile networks, as well as the smartphones, mobile hotspots, and IoT devices that run on them.
+This cheat sheet is an introduction to 5G mobile networks, as well as their benefits and challenges.
 The article will be updated periodically as new 5G technologies are standardized and as mobile network operators deploy 5G networks worldwide.
-It is also available as a download, 5G mobile networks: A cheat sheet (free PDF).

 What is 5G?

 Millimeter wave frequencies allow for faster data speeds, though they do come with disadvantages.
-Because of the short distance of communication, millimeter wave networks have a much shorter range; for densely-populated areas, this requires deploying more base stations (conversely, this makes it well suited to densely-populated places such as arenas and stadiums).
+Because of the short distance of communication, millimeter wave networks have a much shorter range; for densely-populated areas, this requires deploying more base stations.
 While this would be advantageous in certain use cases, it would be a poor fit for use in rural areas.
 Additionally, millimeter wave communication can be susceptible to atmospheric interference.
-Effects such as rain fade make it problematic for outdoor use, and even nearby foliage can disrupt a signal.
+Effects such as rain fade make it problematic for outdoor use and even nearby foliage can disrupt a signal.